Sorry, no posts matched your criteria

 For many years Scott has worked in churches throughout Kenya, helping them grow in their prayer lives, as individuals and as a church.
 Key pastors and church leaders have teamed up to help give training, direction and encouragement.
 In particular, they are bringing prayer down into the areas in which they serve.

 Scott also started a men’s ministry with a Kenyan friend.
-For the past twenty years a growing group of businessmen have met each week to study what it means to be a man of God, in every sense of that word.
+For the past several years a growing group of businessmen have met each week to study what it means to be a man of God, in every sense of that word.

-Then in late 2003 the Missions Pastor of Wheaton Bible Church described how a Western Church could partner with the African Church, with a missionary as the link between, to more effectively address the AIDS crisis.
+Then the Missions Pastor of Wheaton Bible Church described how a Western Church could partner with the African Church, with a missionary as the link between, to more effectively address the AIDS crisis.
 She asked if we would help establish this kind of partnership in Kenya, particularly in Nakuru.

 Prayer Renewal ministry – now Scott has added 6 Area Coordinators with 20 Team Leaders who are training others in prayer across Kenya.